South Africa's Position Statement at the United Nations General Assembly: Draft Resolution on the Return of Children in Ukraine

 Document Introduction

-This document is the full text of the official statement explaining the voting position of the Republic of South Africa, delivered on December 3, 2025, during the resumed session of the Eleventh Emergency Special Session of the United Nations General Assembly, regarding a draft resolution on the "Return of Ukrainian Children."
+This document is the full text of the official statement explaining the voting position of the Republic of South Africa, delivered on December 3, 2025, during the resumed session of the Eleventh Emergency Special Session of the United Nations General Assembly, regarding a draft resolution on the return of Ukrainian children.
 The statement directly presents the South African government's official position, legal basis, and diplomatic strategy on the specific humanitarian issue of child protection and repatriation, which is particularly severe against the backdrop of the Russia-Ukraine conflict.
-It is a key text for understanding how South Africa, and to some extent other Southern countries, balance principle, law, and pragmatic diplomacy in complex geopolitical crises.
+It is a key text for understanding how South Africa, and indeed some Global South countries, balance principles, law, and pragmatic diplomacy in complex geopolitical crises.

-The statement begins by reiterating South Africa's consistent position on the Russia-Ukraine conflict: calling for an immediate ceasefire and genuine inclusive negotiations without preconditions based on international law and the UN Charter to achieve a peaceful solution.
-South Africa emphasizes the inviolability of the sovereignty and territorial integrity of all states and expresses ongoing concern about the escalation of the conflict and its political, socio-economic impacts at the local, regional, and international levels, particularly on the food and energy security of developing countries.
+The statement begins by reiterating South Africa's consistent position on the Russia-Ukraine conflict: calling for an immediate ceasefire and genuine inclusive negotiations without preconditions, based on international law and the UN Charter, to achieve a peaceful solution.
+South Africa emphasizes the inviolability of the sovereignty and territorial integrity of all states and expresses ongoing concern over the escalation of the conflict and its political, socio-economic impact at local, regional, and international levels, particularly on the food and energy security of developing countries.
 Within this macro context, the plight of Ukrainian children is defined as one of the unfortunate social consequences resulting from the ongoing conflict.

 On the core issue of child protection, South Africa's position is clear and principled.
-The statement explicitly regrets the displacement of children during the conflict and calls on all parties to avoid actions leading to the displacement and abuse of children, especially those violating core provisions of international law and international humanitarian law.
-South Africa unreservedly supports the swift return of all displaced children to their families or designated welfare systems, enabling them to recover and live a life free from violence in a social environment that respects their identity and upholds their humanity.
-The statement cites the Convention on the Rights of the Child as a cornerstone, emphasizing the universality and supremacy of children's inherent rights, with their best interests being the paramount consideration in any decision concerning them.
+The statement explicitly expresses regret over the displacement of children during the conflict and calls on all parties to the conflict to refrain from actions leading to the displacement and abuse of children, especially those that violate the core provisions of international law and international humanitarian law.
+South Africa unreservedly supports the swift return of all displaced children to their families or designated welfare systems, enabling them to recover and live lives free from violence in a social environment that respects their identity and upholds their humanity.
+The statement cites the Convention on the Rights of the Child as a cornerstone, emphasizing the universality and supremacy of children's inherent rights, and that their best interests must be the primary consideration in any decision concerning them.

-South Africa displays a unique diplomatic posture in the statement.
-It strongly opposes the politicization of children's rights and lives, believing that children should not be used as bargaining chips in conflict, and positions itself as a "bridge-builder" between the conflicting parties, willing to play a meaningful role in efforts including facilitating the return of Ukrainian children.
-However, regarding the specific draft resolution submitted to the Assembly, South Africa exhibits a cautious attitude, considering some of its assertions to be still contentious and insufficiently clear within the context of the Ukraine conflict, and maintains that any allegations should be verified through the good offices of the UN Secretary-General.
+South Africa demonstrates a unique diplomatic posture in the statement.
+It strongly opposes the politicization of children's rights and lives, believing that children should not be used as bargaining chips in conflicts, and positions itself as a bridge-builder between the conflicting parties, willing to play a meaningful role in efforts, including those aimed at facilitating the return of Ukrainian children.
+However, regarding the specific draft resolution submitted to the Assembly, South Africa exhibits a cautious attitude, considering some of its assertions to be contentious and insufficiently clear within the context of the Ukraine conflict, and maintains that any allegations should be verified through the good offices of the UN Secretary-General.